Shyam-Has-Your-Anomaly-Mitigated/Emul/log/canfp.md

 shyam.id.au [6:47 PM]
 <br>Quipu could've been used instead of punched cards; benefits include reusability, and error control.
-Quipu is like tape, but better.
+<br>Quipu is like tape, but better.

 **2018-11-30**